 The most important component of successful investing is time.
 The longer your money is invested, the more it will grow.
 Which means you need to start investing right away – like the second you finish reading this article type of right away!

-Because time is of the essence, you don’t have time right now to learn enough to successfully target individual stocks to invest in.
+Because time is of the essence, you don’t have time right now to learn enough to successfully target individual

 You need a quick and relatively foolproof method of investing, something any American can do with whatever amount of personal finance knowledge they have right this minute without hiring an investment advisor.
-ETFs and mutual funds both fit that bill.

 But is one better than the other?
 Is there any difference when it comes to an ETF vs. a mutual fund?
 We’ll break down all the details so you can stop wasting time and start investing.

 We know that you’re chomping at the bit to start investing and in your hurry, you might think that

 But there are some key differences, and when you understand those differences, you’ll be able to make a more informed decision when it comes to choosing the best kind of investment for you.